verida/documentation/docs/extensions/personal-data-bridge.md

 const customerCreditRatingProof = creditCompanyKeyring.sign(proofString)
 ```

-At this point, the `customerCreditRatingProof` and `creditScore` would be sent back to the customer for them to store off-chain, typically in their Verida Vault.
+At this point, the `customerCreditRatingProof` and `creditScore` would be sent back to the customer for them to store off-chain, typically in their Verida Wallet.
 The customer could privately send the proof to a third party (via the Verida network or any other communication channel) or submit it to a smart contract.

 ### Generate smart contract request (client side)